-As can be seen from the table the decrease in education and fitness to practise is mainly as a result of the reduction to the size of the register following the social worker transfer.
+The decrease in education and fitness to practise expenditure is predominantly a result of the reduction to the size of the register following the social worker transfer.

-The increase in registration department costs is mainly due to an increase to the number of international applications in the year from 3,950 in 2018-19 to 4,498 in 2019-20.
+The increase in registration department costs is partly due to an increase to the number of international applications in the year from 3,950 in 2018-19 to 4,498 in 2019-20.
 As a result, international assessor fees increased in line with the increase in international scrutiny fee income.
 The department has also undertaken small projects in the year to identify and update older Direct Debit (DD) mandates and improve DD collection processes.

-In 2019-20, we suffered an impairment loss due to the write off of the requirement gathering phase of system projects following a digital strategy review by PwC.
+In 2019-20, there has been an impairment loss due to the write off of the requirement gathering phase of system projects after a digital strategy review by PwC.
 The net loss was £283k.

-The decrease in office services is mainly due to proactive negotiation with local council on business rates.
-Other increases in costs is mainly inflation or increased activity such as but not limited to the increase in spending on projects and recruitment costs following uncertainty caused by the social worker transfer.
+The decrease in office services was due to proactive negotiation with our local council on business rates.
+Other cost increases were mostly caused by inflation or increased activity such as, but not limited to, the increase in spending on projects and recruitment costs following uncertainty around the date of the social worker transfer.

-During the year an assessment was undertaken on the economic lives of intangible assets to align the amortisation period with realist forecast of the useful life of our systems.
+During the year an assessment was undertaken on the economic lives of intangible assets to align the amortisation period with a realistic forecasts of the useful life of our systems.
 This has resulted in a reduction to the depreciation cost.

-The decrease in levy we pay to the PSA is due to the reduction of our Register.
+The decrease in the levy we pay to the PSA is due to the reduction in the size of our Register.

-Our operating deficit has increase by £688k (125%), mainly due to the work undertaken to support the transfer of social workers to SWE.
-Cost related to the transfer has been netted off with the grant from Department of Education and overall retained surplus was an increase of £56k (24%) compared to 2018-19.
+Our operating deficit has increased by £1.7m (311%), this includes cost of the work undertaken to support the transfer of social workers to SWE.
+After taking into account the grant from the Department of Education for the transfer, the overall retained surplus was an increase of £56k (24%) compared to 2018-19.
+This reflects the saving that HCPC have made as part of the organisational transformation work.

-Other income (net of tax) of $\pounds 2,828k$, is made up of interest income of $\pounds 92k$ (2018-19, $\pounds 94k$) rental income $\pounds 142k$ (2018-19, $\pounds 106k$) and a grant income of $\pounds 2,594k$ (2018-19, $\pounds 749k$) from the Department for Education to support the transfer of social workers to Social Work England.
+Other income (net of tax) of £2,828k, is made up of interest income of £92k (2018-19, £94k) rental income £142k (2018-19, £106k) and a grant income of £2,594k (2018-19, £749k) from the Department of Education to support the transfer of social workers to Social Work England.

-Towards the end of the year, annual valuation of our properties were undertaken and resulted in a revaluation gain of £75k.
+On 31 March 2020, annual valuations of our properties were undertaken and resulted in a revaluation gain of £133k.
 Due to the unknown future impact that Covid-19 might have on the real estate market, the valuation was reported on the basis of 'material valuation uncertainty' as per VPS 3 and VPGA 10 of the RICS Red Book Global.
-We will monitor value of our properties closely and update as circumstances change.
+We will closely monitor the value of our properties and update the value as circumstances change.
 Details of the annual revaluation of the properties are set out in note 8 to the Financial statements.

-Balance Sheet (summary) 2018-19 2019-20
+Statement of Financial Position (summary) 2018-19 2019-20

 £000 £000

-Fixed assets 7,898 8,827
+Property, plant and equipment 6,304 6,298

+Intangible assets 1,594 2,529

 Cash and deposits 18,663 11,908

 Deferred income (22,148) (17,067)

-Other working capital, net (180) 986)
+Other working capital, net (180) (986)

 Liabilities greater than one year (163) (163)

 Total reserves 4,070 4,491

-Realisable Net Assets 2,476 1,961
+Realisable Net Assets 2,476 1,962

 Capital expenditure 1,443 1,677

 Net flow of cash plus deposits (229) (6,755)

 £ £

 Total reserves per registrant 11.03 15.95